LongJiAn99/PasarGo/README.md

 Firebase

 We decided to use Firebase as it is backed by google and has built-in analytics and easy to integrate with other services.
+Firebase allows for quick exchange of data to and fro from the database which is suitable for out chat messaging feature.

 ## Appendix